Skip to main content

 J-1 Intern Program

-The J-1 student intern program allows international students who are currently pursuing an undergraduate degree to receive hands-on experience in their chosen field in an internship not to exceed 12 months.
-Interested applicants must identify a Cornell academic department willing to host the internship and a faculty supervisor to act as the primary internship supervisor.
+The J-1 student intern program allows international students who are currently pursuing an undergraduate degree outside the United States to receive hands-on experience in their chosen field in an internship not to exceed 12 months.
+Interested applicants must identify a Cornell academic department willing to host the internship and a faculty member willing to act as the primary internship supervisor.

 Eligibility